Body Piercing & Jewelry Glossary

 Attachments: Any type of an add-on that is attached to the primary body jewelry.

 Autoclave: A medical sterilization device that uses high pressure steam heat to sterilize.

 Barbell: Standard piercing jewelry with a rod that goes through the piercing and a ball at either end to hold it in place.

-Belly Button Ring aka Navel Ring: Placed through the flesh at the top of the belly button and comes out the actual belly button opening.
+Belly Button Ring aka Navel Ring: Jewelry that is located through the flesh at the top of the belly button and comes out the actual belly button opening.

 Bridge Piercing: A horizontal piercing through the skin at the bridge of the nose.

 Calipers: A tool used to measure thickness and internal or external diameters.